KUOL (Texas)

 KUOL (1470 AM) was a radio station broadcasting a Spanish language Christian radio format.
 Licensed to San Marcos, Texas, United States, it simulcast Radio Cristiana.

 History

 The station was first licensed, as KCNY, on August 6, 1948.
 The call letters were changed to KSPL on October 1, 1985, and to KUOL on February 3, 1993.
-Its license was cancelled by the FCC on November 12, 2013, and the KUOL call letters were deleted. the KUOL call letters were moved to 94.5 FM in Elko Nevada.
+Its license was cancelled by the Federal Communications Commission on November 12, 2013, and the KUOL call letters were deleted.